servicetitan/Stl.Fusion/README.md

   for cache entries are so short that normally don't need to worry about the inconsistencies.
 * The speedup you're expected to see in production may differ from these numbers a lot.
   Even though the results presented here are absolutely real, they are produced on a synthetic test.

+Check out ["The Ungreen Web: Why our web apps are terribly inefficient?"](https://alexyakunin.medium.com/the-ungreen-web-why-our-web-apps-are-terribly-inefficient-28791ed48035?source=friends_link&sk=74fb46086ca13ff4fea387d6245cb52b) to learn more about the benefits of this.

 ## How Fusion works?